dreeves/calpuz/README.md

 (Current code actually only checks the shape if the size exactly equals one of the sizes in the queue of pieces. i guess the problem with the current code is that we could (in theory) have a piece that's as big as 2 other pieces combined. say we have a size-2 piece, a size-4 piece, and a size-6 piece in the queue. and supposed there's a size-6 region. it may be that no single piece fits in that region but the size-2 and size-4 piece together do fit.)

-Tunnels:
+Tunnel Detection Algorithm:

 1. If there is more than one distinct piece size in the queue of pieces to place, do nothing.
-(For this puzzle there will often be only pieces of size 5 in the queue.)
+(For this puzzle there will often be only pieces of size 5 in the queue.
+How to generalize this to more than one distinct piece size in the queue is an interesting problem we're setting aside.)
 2. Let _uq_ (for "uniform queue") be that size.
 (Again, typically that's 5 for us.)
 3. Call a cell on the grid _vacant_ if it's available to be covered by a piece and is not marked as a _cavity_ (see next).
 4. Call a cell on the grid a _cavity_ if it's vacant and has at most 1 vacant neighbor.
 (Another name for a cavity could be a dead-end but we're defining "cavity" recursively; read on.)